-"I have just become a member and am absolutely delighted.
-For years, Pope Benedict XVI has been stressing the fact that FAITH must be accompanied by REASON.
+For years, Pope Benedict XVI stressed the fact that FAITH must be accompanied by REASON.
 Here is, at last, a forum where matters can be discussed in a non-confrontational manner that will invite further intelligent conversations and meaningful dialogues.